 - They are best enjoyed warm so eat them fresh out of the oven if possible.
 Of course, they are still delicious after they have cooled but I’m a believer that bread should be eaten warm when at all possible.

 Garlic Knots are perfect with pasta, soup or salad and also make a great party appetizer especially when served with a dipping bowl of marinara sauce.

 For all of my other favorite kitchen products and tools visit my Amazon Store.

 Did you know I wrote a cookbook?
 Check out the Holiday Slow Cooker Cookbook for 100 delicious recipes.

 Garlic Knots Recipe

 - 5-6 cups all purpose flour

-- Cut the square in half with a pizza wheel, then cut each half crosswise into strips (try to keep them to around an inch wide, or less)
+- Cut the square in half with a pizza wheel, then cut each half crosswise into 1 inch strips

 - Gently tie each strip into a knot, pulling ends slightly to secure, and place knots about an inch apart on the baking sheet